 As a follow-up to the Roasted Flour Snickerdoodles, here’s a recipe for Roasted Flour Chocolate Chip Cookies.
-These are big, fat cookies.
+These are big, fat cookies made with milk.
 I put the mascara in the photo to show scale.

 Roasting the flour adds flavor, but it also curbs the spreading so the cookies have a rounder shape.

 Here’s a picture of the cross-section, which in this case is a little over baked.
 Usually the insides look a a tad bit more dough-y than this one, which is not to say this cookie didn’t taste great!

 You can make these without roasting the flour, but you may not get quite as round a cookie.
 Or you may.
 Chilling the dough will definitely help prevent spread as well, but roasting the flour is what really makes a different.
 Here’s a picture of a cookie made with roasted flour vs. one made with just a mixture of plain bread

 I’m playing around with this recipe a bit and will put it back up shortly!
 Update: Here’s the latest rendition.
 Also, if you are reading this and actually making it, you are my new best friend.
 I pretty much expect no one to try this but the uber curious or pastry chefs.